All Episodes

 The first reason is that kids would have to get up earlier and make their way to the school cafeteria rather than milling around outside smoking cigarettes and sneaking a little booze from the flask.

-Um you telling me that a bunch of young skulls full of mushroom are not going to show up for free breakfast because they don't be stigmatized as welfare people.
+I mean, you telling me that a bunch of young skulls full of mush are not going to show up for free breakfast because they don't want to be stigmatized as welfare people?

-Our brilliant educators in the nation's Capitol have come up with a plan.
+Our brilliant educators in the nation's capital have come up with a plan.

 A pilot program allowing students and pupils to be served breakfast in the classroom.

-You think people are gonna make their own waffles in an ego shortage.
+You think people are going to make their own waffles in an ego shortage?

 These little innocent babes, the future of America, are going to be served breakfast at their desks in the classroom.

-At least nine screws have implemented the program.
+At least nine schools have implemented the program.

 Why not serve breakfast to the kids who are too tired to get up early for a free meal because they don't want to be stigmatized, nor do they want to have to leave the parking lot for the school cafeteria?

-They can't even go out and buy a box Cheerios, some skim milk, pour it on their little sugar, say here, eat this kid and leave for school.
+They can't even go out and buy a box of Cheerios, some skim milk, pour it on their little sugar, say, here, eat this kid and leave for school.

-Nope, and it's gonna get even worse now with no egos.
+And it's going to get even worse now with no eggos.

 Old rules no longer apply.